rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

     ...
 ```

-It adds methods so that `LinesToTerminal` should behave like `Terminal`
+It adds methods to `LinesToTerminal` so that it behaves like `Terminal`
 document even though it is not.
 (It assumes that the `Terminal` document is
 stored in the `projection` field.)